Add Metadata Tool: For When Your Media is Already in a Bucket

 The “Verified: No” entry is an indicator that while WP Offload Media is treating the Media Library item as being offloaded, it has not checked that the expected objects exist in the bucket.

-Click the Find items with files missing in bucket and remove metadata, mark others verified link to kick off the Analyze & Repair tool to check every unverified metadata record created with the Add Metadata tool.
+Click the Find items with files missing in bucket and remove metadata, mark others verified link to run the Verify New Metadata tool to check every unverified metadata record created with the Add Metadata tool.

 This kicks off a background process that checks for the existence of the full size media file and original image in the bucket.